BradSegal/CV-site/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a current medical student with a passion for technology and development.
-While studying medicine, I have been working on a variety of other projects such as an automated marking and analytics suite for medical exams, a lightweight management software for student-run events and 3D printing of medical models.
-I am an artificial intelligence enthusiast and aim to work to combine this passion alongside my medical studies.
+I am a medical student in my clinical years with a passion for technology and development.
+While studying medicine, I have been working on a variety of projects such as an automated marking and analytics suite for medical exams, a management system for student-run events and 3D printing of medical models.
+I am an artificial intelligence enthusiast and am currently researching computer-aided chest x-ray diagnostic models as well as the generation of synthetic x-rays through generative adversarial networks.